sadmanca/aps105/README.md

 *a    <==>   *&a[0]   <==>   a[0]
 ```
 - Q: Since an array identifier points to the 1st element in the array, is an array identifer a pointer variable? {.lr}
-- A: No, array identifiers are not pointer variables.
+- A: NO; array identifiers are not pointer variables!
 We know this because assigning an array identifer variable to another address causes a compile-time error. {.lg}
 - e.g. `a = &x` is invalid

 We can use pointers to pass arrays as parameters to functions, enabling us to actually manipulate arrays using functions.